About Us

 Xochtil Larios

-Xochtil Larios is a 22-year-old full-time college student and 2018 recipient of the California Endowment 2018 Youth Award as a Community Champion.
+Xochtil Larios is a 2018 recipient of the California Endowment 2018 Youth Award as a Community Champion.
 She served as the youngest fellow of the Peer-to-Peer Initiative through the Community Justice Network for Youth Program of the Burns Institute in 2018.
 She is also a vital youth commissioner on the Alameda County Juvenile Justice Delinquency Prevention Commission.

 As CURYJ’s youth justice program associate, Ms. Larios brings her own innovative Youth Transformation Curriculum to detained youth offenders, and is a respected researcher and advisor in the Dream Beyond Bars’ justice system transformation recommendations.
 Ms. Larios is also a consultant for the I Am Why national policy and art project that connects young women’s experiences to research on policy, practice and programs that work.
 In addition to serving on I Am Why’s board, she is co-lead of the curatorial team and is a valuable member of the curriculum team, helping to design an art-making and writing workshop curriculum that is being used nationwide.